FedML-AI/FedML/python/fedml/cli/scheduler/README.md

 -uid, --user_id TEXT      user id.
 -k, --api_key TEXT        user api key.
 -pf, --platform TEXT      The platform name at the MLOps platform (options:octopus, parrot, spider, beehive, falcon, default is falcon).
+-jn, --job_name TEXT      The job name at the MLOps platform.
+If you don't specify here, the job name from the job yaml file will be used.
 -ds, --devices_server TEXT  The server to run the launching job, for the Falcon platform, we do not need to set this option.
 -de, --devices_edges TEXT   The edge devices to run the launching job.
 Seperated with ',', e.g. 705,704.
 For the Falcon platform, we do not need to set this option.
 -nc, --no_confirmation    no confirmation after initiating launching request.